 What did the rich wear in 1800s?

-Wealthy women who were not required to work frequently wore a tight-laced corset over a bodice or chemisette and wore it with a skirt that was covered in layers of petticoats and embellished with a lot of embroider and trimmings.
+Weathy women who were not required to work frequently wore a tight-laced corset over a bodice or chemisette and wore it with a skirt that was covered in layers of petticoats and embellished with a lot of embroidery and trimmings.
 Similar clothing designs were worn by middle-class ladies, although the ornamentation were less ornate.